 This is Yemen's highest-altitude region, with exceptionally hard, dense beans.
-Flavor profile skews uniquely towards an earthier, darker, tobacco and prune-like, intensity.
+Flavor profile is a marriage between an earthier, darker, tobacco and prune-like, intensity, which is elevated by a tangy, grape-like acidity.
+As a green coffee the aroma is exhilaratingly fruity and perfumed.
 In the 20th century, this region was Yemen's most famous.

-William Ukers, writing in 1935, said that Matari coffee is both "the best" and "commands the highest price".
+William Ukers, writing in 1935, described Matari as "the best" and "commands the highest price".

 Kenneth Davids, writing in 1991, described Matari as "One of the best coffees of Yemen.
 Usually a winier, sharper version of the Yemen style."

-There is something obvious happening in the Matari region.
-So much of the coffee suffers from something known as false polyembryony.
+There is something morphologically obvious happening in the Matari region, in which much of the coffee suffers from something known as false polyembryony.

 The Rayyan Mill, one of our suppliers, had this to say about the region: "Yes.
 There is an unusually high percentage of shells.... in Arabic they are called broken .... but it is a shell defect.
 Everyone in Yemen knows it is a problem.
 We tend to purchase only from areas that do not have that problem."
 (Oct 2019)

-Here's another quote from the Rayyan Mill: "Also, Matari quality seems to be directly tied to rainfall.
+Here's another quote from the Rayyan Mil to further push your understanding: "Also, Matari quality seems to be directly tied to rainfall.
 This year it was not good.... and they had low rainfall."
 (Oct 2019)

 This factor is simpler.
 Processing of coffee in Bani Matar is the same as elsewhere in Yemen.
 The Mattari coffee we're selling now (Winter 2019/2020) is dried at the farm.
-So no confounding processing methods, unlike what is found in coffees from other regions (where some coffee is dried in central collection centers).
+So nothing odd here.

 There is, however, an altitudinal processing factor...kinda.
 Can you guess what it is?
 Here's a hint: high altitude means less oxygen and cooler temperatures.